FeignDeath/Train-Training/envs/README.md

 These formats are saved in separate folders, but identical environments share the same base name - for instance, `env_10.png` is a visual representation of the facts in `env_10.lp`, unless the files are manually and incorrectly renamed.

 ## Testing Instances
 `testing_instances` is the folder for all instances, which should be considered by `benchmark.py`.
 The output of such a benchmark run, can then be extracted from the `stats.csv`.
+Our benchmarking of `stats.csv` can be found in `output` and contains our results.